 There were four elk visible, all cows and calves.
 This herd had once numbered six, besides the one I had already taken, the missing one must have been just out of view.
 There was a single elk off to one side of the herd alone, and her broadside position made her the ideal target.
 While Junior prepared himself, I hit the elk with my rangefinder.
 The distance to our target was 540 yards, not a short distance.
 But I knew he could pull it off, as he had done before.
 We had practiced as much as time would allow.

 A shot like that requires a good rifle, and my son carried it in his hot little hands.
 A custom Remington I had put together for him the year preceding.
-It was a sixteen inch .260 Remington, today it wore a Delta P Design Brevis II 6.5, and a Minox 1-6X30 scope.
+It was a sixteen inch .260 Remington, today it wore a Delta P Design Brevis II 6.5, and a Minox 1-6X24 scope.
+The rifle was loaded with 120 grain BTHP bullets, the same ones he had taken his first buck with a month or two prior.
 Junior had shot this rifle with great success, and it fit his stature.
 Well enough to shoot his very first Mule deer buck a few months ago at a similar distance.

 So now we sat there, ready to shoot, all that was left was the trigger pull.

 My son has been hunting with me since he was two or three years old.
 Even though he has been there, and seen it done so many times, he still gets that pounding heart and feverish excitement when its time to shoot.
 He was nervous for a moment, but after we locked eyes, and had a little Father & Son pep talk, he calmed down.
 He resigned himself to it, and I watched through my 8X rangefinder, waiting patiently.